s-baumann/UnivariateFunctions.jl/docs/src/Examples.md

 # And now making an approximation function
 approxFunction = create_ols_approximation(y, X, 0.0, 2, true)
 ```

+## For approximation - fitting a UnivariateFunction to a function with Chebyshev Polynomials

 And if we want to approximate the sin function in the [2.3, 5.6] bound with 7 polynomial terms and 20 approximation nodes:
 ```
 chebyshevs = create_chebyshev_approximation(sin, 20, 7, 2.3, 5.6)